lelandbatey/link_grab/Readme.md

 Prerequisites
 -------------

 You'll need to install the `libcurl` libraries.
 On Cygwin these are just called `libcurl`.
-On Ubuntu you'd install `libcurl4-gnutls-dev`.
+On Debian (and derivatives) you'd install libcurl-dev (provided tested with GNU's: libcurl4-gnutls-dev).

 Installation